Home Autographs

 METROPOLIS

-In the end the expenditure amounted to two million Deutsch Mark, twice as much as calculated.
-However the decoration and the lighting cost more than half a million Deutsch Mark, in addition to 150 actors and countless extras, about 500'000 meters of negatives were used.
+In the end the expenditure amounted to 3.5 million German Reichs-Mark, four times more as calculated.
+However the decoration and the lighting cost more than half a million Deutsch Mark, in addition to 150 actors and countless extras, about 600'000 meters of negative films and 1.3 million meters of positive films were used.

-In spite of these immense amounts the film had become a great success for the UFA or better, was a great win of prestige even if an expensive bought one.
+In spite of these immense amounts the film became a desaster for the UFA at the world premiere.

-The doer of this movie were producer Erich Pommer, the ingenious script writer and author Thea von Harbou as well as director Fritz Lang.
+The makers of this movie were producer Erich Pommer, the ingenious script writer and author Thea von Harbou as well as the director Fritz Lang.

 Fritz Lang was in America because of an invitation of a great motion-picture company.
 This visit left a great impression to him especially the entrance into the harbour of New York and the huge buildings which seemed to grow out of the sea.
-In Fritz Lang the intention matured this impression to include as a focal point in his next film.
+Although Fritz Lang claimed in later years that this visit released the idea to realise Metropolis one knows today that Thea von Harbou had already written the book in July 1924 - so before Fritz Lang was in America.

-He discussed the matter of his intention with his wife Thea von Harbou and Erich Pommer.
-Pommer had considered the possibility of a realisation of such a gigantic project.
+But the common visit of Fritz Land and Erich Pommer was an anew impulse surely to start with the realisation of Metropolis, although Erich Pommer had considered the possibility of a realisation of such a gigantic project.
 Even the UFA wouldn't be in a position to build skyscrapers for the film studio, this would come too expensive.
 But Fritz Lang knew how to dissipate his objection.
 He was familiar with a new method which was developed by cinematographer Eugen Schüfftan.
 This method allowed to put models in the picture through a complicated discharge of reflection and re-reflection (called the Schüfftan-method) that it looked like huge buildings.
 This method was made perfectly during the shooting.

 Now nothing was in the way against a realisation of the movie.